 FINAL QUALIFYING ROUND.
 LHIGHSTER FOSSE v.
-HUCKNALL PORTLAND.

-At Leicester in fine weather, before 3,000 speciators.
-Fosse made several changes in their team forward and on the wings.
-The visitors were fully represented.
-The Fosse won the toss, and King immediately soured, Bradshaw adding a second point for the home side before the interval.
-Resuming, Fosse at once pressed, and Macmillan, having registered a third point, Lyon added a fourth and fifth, and Joyce scored for the visitors.
-Macmillan before the class swored again for the Fosse.
-Result:-
+HUCKNALL PORTLAN At Leicester in fine weather, before \$,000 speciet ID.
+Fosse made several changes in their team forward ( ed.
+The Fosse won the toss, and King immediately soon Bendahaw adding a moond point for the home a ide before the interval, Resuming, Foces at once press yon added a fourth and fifth, and Joyce scored for visitors.
+Macmillan before the class scored again the Fosse.
+Result:- for Leicester Foste